Aliases for CFB Gene

 GeneCards Summary for CFB Gene

 CFB (Complement Factor B) is a Protein Coding gene.
-Diseases associated with CFB include Complement Factor B Deficiency and Hemolytic Uremic Syndrome, Atypical 4.
-Among its related pathways are Complement Pathway and Complement and coagulation cascades.
+Diseases associated with CFB include Hemolytic Uremic Syndrome, Atypical 4 and Complement Factor B Deficiency.
+Among its related pathways are Innate Immune System and Complement and coagulation cascades.
 Gene Ontology (GO) annotations related to this gene include serine-type endopeptidase activity and complement binding.
 An important paralog of this gene is ENSG00000244255.

 UniProtKB/Swiss-Prot Summary for CFB Gene